zhugejunwei/Algorithms-in-Java-Swift-CPP/面经/yelp/OA/hr.md

 11. How does the domain name map to ip address http://www.firewall.cx/networking-topics/protocols/domain-name-system-dns.html

+The Internet Domain Name Service (DNS) can translate host names into equivalent IP addresses and vice versa

 DNS is a very popular and well known protocol.
 It is used for resolving host names and domain names to IP addresses.
 The fact is that when you type www.firewall.cx the name is translated into an IP address via a number of queries that take place from your PC towards the DNS server.
 This DNS Query process (and more) is analysed in great depth in the articles that follow.